Michele Reis: Early life

-In 1980, at the age of 10, Reis’ father ran away from the family household because of an affair he was having, reportedly an affair abroad.
-By the end of his lifetime, he would come to have had three marriages and four children.
-Reis has also stated that in childhood, she did not pay attention to her appearance, and that in elementary school she wore large myopic glasses.

 In 1982, when she was 12, Reis filmed a second advertisement.

-At 14, she began part-time studies as a student, which her mother emphasized, completing these studies by modelling part-time.
+At 14, she began part-time studies as a student, which her mother emphasised, completing these studies by modelling part-time.
+By the time she entered the 1988 Miss Hong Kong Pageant, she had already appeared in more than 70 advertisements.
 During her studies, modelling scouts offered her casting and commercial film opportunities, but Reis declined as she wanted to be a flight attendant.
 Reis attended Maryknoll Convent School and matriculated from St. Paul's Secondary School throughout her studies.
 At Maryknoll Convent School, she received excellent grades, with 2A (English, Bible) results and ranking 7B in the five-year secondary education graduation exam.

-As Reis and her sister grew older, the family's financial situation gradually improved, yet they remained impoverished.
-In 1987, Reis' parents officially divorced.

 Many years after Reis' father abandoned the family and as Reis began to become well-known in Hong Kong, he tried to contact Reis by phone, asking for money.
 Despite her worries about his deteriorating health, she had no intention of reconnecting.
 Years later, Reis recalled the phone call, which she found hurtful.

-Reis' father died at the Prince of Wales Hospital in Hong Kong on 22 August 1995 after fighting a blood disorder for eight months.
+Reis’ father died at the Prince of Wales Hospital in Hong Kong on 22 August 1995 after fighting a blood disorder for eight months.
 She attended his funeral.

-Education

-Reis had excellent results when she attended Maryknoll Convent School, receiving a 2A (English, Bible) result and ranking 7B in her five-year secondary education graduation exam.
-She participated in the Hong Kong Certificate of Education Examination shortly after she won the 1988 Miss Hong Kong Pageant.